hamed-farid/APT-POC/README.md

 # APT-POC

-This is a simple APT POC program written in C programming for red team activities , this program collects all the keystrokes and record them one file per application window and sends mail with these data at random time.
+This is a simple APT POC program written in C programming for red team activities , this program records all the keystrokes and record them one file per application window. the program picks a random time to send mail with these data .
 All payloads are totally encrypted, it bypassed most of antivirus vendors at the time of writing . the program has the following features </br></br>
 1- simple anti sand boxing and anti-debugging techniques</br>
 2- Payload encryption</br>
 3- Key-logging</br>